 - SynScan system availability

 - We’ll have to tinker with thermal stabilization and heating.

 2. Meade Star Navigator NG 130mm

-It also offers an auto guidance system, with an interesting "tour" function, when the telescope finds various objects in the sky and tells about them one by one.
+It also offers an auto-guidance system, with a fascinating “tour” function, when the telescope finds various objects in the sky and tells about them one by one.